TrustlessComputer/poc-practice/README.md

 # Proof of Code Practice

 # Introduction
-Welcome to Proof Of Code, the weekly crypto coding competition with weekly prize pools of $500, starting with Solidity problems.
-Hosted by ***BVM***, the leading Rollup-As-A-Service platform on Bitcoin, Proof Of Code allows anyone to launch their own blockchain on Bitcoin for just $99/month.
+Welcome to Proof of Code, a weekly crypto coding competition with prize pools of $500, focusing initially on Solidity problems.
+Hosted by **BVM**, the leading Rollup-As-A-Service platform on Bitcoin, Proof of Code enables anyone to launch their own blockchain on Bitcoin for just $99/month.

 # Register
 To register for Proof Of Code, please visit [BVMPoC](https://dev.bvm.network/PoC).